-To help you with scrapbooking made simple, here are the items that are necessary to get started and the process to begin your hobby:
+To help you with simplifying scrapbooking, here are the items that are necessary to get started and the process to begin your hobby:

-The exact supplies you need for scrapbooking made simple will depend on what type of page you want to create.
-Once you have everything in place, it’s now time to begin turning your concepts into reality by following the steps discussed below.
+The exact supplies you need for scrapbooking the easy way will depend on what type of page you want to create.
+Once you have everything in place, it's now time to begin turning your concepts into reality by following the steps discussed below.

 First and foremost, begin the process by selecting photos on the theme, idea, or event you've decided to work on.
 Perhaps you want to showcase a certain vacation or your child's first birthday celebration.
 Or maybe you want to create a scrapbook for a friend or family member.
 During the creation process, plan on using your photos as a narration of the theme.